Braids, inner automorphisms and the Andreadakis problem: Introduction

 It turns out that the subgroup $P_{n+1}^*$ of $IA_n$ is generated by pure braids, together with inner automorphisms of $F_n$.
 Our strategy of proof relies on this fact.
 Indeed, our key result (Th.~\ref{key_theo} and Cor.~\ref{cor_to_key_theo}) is a theorem allowing us to decide, for a given subgroup $K$ of $IA_n$, whether $K \cdot \Inn(F_n)$ satisfies the Andreadakis equality when $K$ does.
 The reader should note that such a result allowing us to pass from a subgroup to another one is quite exceptional : the Andreadakis problem (and, more generally, the lower central series) does not usually behave well when passing to smaller or bigger groups.
 In this regard, although $P_{n+1}^*$ strictly contains $P_n$ and is contained in $P \Sigma_n$, we can hardly see our present result as a step further in the study of the Andreadakis problem for $P \Sigma_n$.
 It has to be considered as a new interesting example in itself, and also as a good pretext to develop new tools in the study of the Andreadakis problem.

 We give two other applications of our key result (Th.~\ref{key_theo} and Cor.~\ref{cor_to_key_theo}).
 By applying it to the subgroup $K = IA_n^+$ of triangular automorphisms, we get the Andreadakis equality for a somewhat bigger subgroup (Th.~\ref{Andreadakis_for_FnIAn+}).
-Moreover, by applying it to the subgroup $K = P \Sigma_n^+$, we recover the result obtained (with some mistakes) in \cite{Ibrahim} showing that the Andreadakis equality holds for the group of \emph{partial inner automorphisms} defined and studied in \cite{Bardakov-Neshchadim}.
+Moreover, by applying it to the subgroup $K = P \Sigma_n^+$ of triangular basis-conjugating automorphisms, we recover the result obtained in \cite{Ibrahim} showing that the Andreadakis equality holds for the group of \emph{partial inner automorphisms} defined and studied in \cite{Bardakov-Neshchadim}.